-In general we practice in four primary areas: Family, Criminal Defense, Personal Bankruptcy and Business Law.
+In general, we practice in four primary areas: Family, Criminal Defense, Business Law, Estate Planning, and Probate.
 The Family Law area includes Juvenile Law and Defense and Wills and Estates.
-Criminal Defense is just that - defending those accused of a criminal act, be it misdemeanor or felony; without regard to the individual's innocence.
+Criminal Defense is just that - defending those accused of a criminal act, be it a misdemeanor or felony; without regard to the individual's innocence.
 Even a guilty party has the fundamental right to an attorney to defend, at a minimum, the rights of the accused.

 With regard to Business Law - we work to ensure business owners are operating within the law and in a framework that provides the best structure for each individual business.
 We also represent businesses in contract negotiation/formation and contract defense.